Follow Along on Social Media

 Since moving to Buenos Aires, I’ve gotten married and had a couple kids.

-I’ve made friends, a few rounds of them as fellow expats come and go.
+I’ve made friends, a few rounds of them actually, as fellow expats come and go.

 I’ve built a business and travel community with this blog.